 But why is religion entitled to special status?
 Why is it illegal to incite hatred and violence against Jews or Women in a classroom (as with Keegstra) but perfectly legal in a Mosque?
 On what rational basis are the teachings of the Koran morally distinguishable from Mein Kampf or The Protocols of the Elders of Zion?
 Is it not time that rational men and women fight the intolerance and violence that oozes from the Koran and challenge Islam for the violent, racist, misogynist, dark-age savagery that it so obviously is?

-Further Reading: Infidel, by Ayaan Hirsi Ali; Why I Am Not A Muslim, by Ibn Warraq; the Koran; the Hadith.
+the Koran; the Hadith; Infidel, by Ayaan Hirsi Ali; Why I Am Not A Muslim, by Ibn Warraq.

 SAM HARRIS ATTACKS "ATHEISM"